SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 TYPES it_type LIKE itab.

 "Inline declaration
-"The # sign would not be possible here since the line type "cannot be derived from the context.
+"The # character would not be possible here since the line type "cannot be derived from the context.

 DATA(it_in) = VALUE it_type( ( comp1 = a comp2 = b ... )